learn-co-curriculum/dsc-running-jupyter-locally/README.md

 ## Starting the Jupyter Notebook

-Make sure to activate your conda virtual environment in your terminal first by typing `source activate learn-env`.
+Make sure to activate your conda virtual environment in your terminal first by typing `conda activate learn-env`.
 Then type `jupyter notebook` in your command line and press enter.
 Next, your default browser will open a new window or tab and you will see the list of files that are in your current directory (*remember you want to be in the GitHub repo directory that we just downloaded*).

 > **Note:** To stop a Jupyter Notebook, go to your command line where the notebook is running and press the **control** key + the letter **c** (`ctrl`+`c`).